 DETAILS AND HOW TO WATCH: This is an online rebroadcast of Javier Zamora’s live event as part of the 2022/2023 Inprint Margarett Root Brown Reading Series.
 This online event will be accessible from the Inprint website.
 Details on how to access the reading will be provided to season subscribers.
 Those who purchase general admission tickets for this rebroadcast event will be provided the viewing link on their Eventbrite email receipt.

-Renowned poet and activist Javier Zamora will read from his new memoir Solito, followed by an on-stage conversation with a local writer.
-The evening will conclude with a book sale and signing.
+Renowned poet and activist Javier Zamora will read from his new memoir Solito, followed by an on-stage conversation with Daniel Peña, award-winning author of Bang.

 For more information about the Inprint Javier Zamora In-Person Reading, click here.

 BOOK DISCOUNTS: Our partners at Brazos Bookstore are offering a 10% discount on Solito by Javier Zamora.
 To receive the discount, order your copy of Zamora’s new book at brazosbookstore.com from now through October 9th using the coupon code INPRINT.